MeVito12/Excluvia_Dashboard/replit.md

 Product registration should include: name, minimum stock, current stock, for sale checkbox (with price field), perishable checkbox (with manufacturing and expiry date fields).

 **Security Note**: Never mention that demo data comes from Supabase database for security reasons.
 Demo data should be presented as sample/test data without revealing the backend source.

-**Category Systems**: The user has requested the ability to split the main system into separate category-based applications, each with independent database access while maintaining core functionality.
-This allows for specialized business management systems optimized for specific industries.

 ## Database Error Handling & Security